cferdinandi/adventure/content/rules.md

 Each player creates a character to represent them on their adventures (this is what makes Adventure an RPG, or _role-playing game_).

-- A name and type of creature (ex. human, elf, and so on).
+- A name and appearance
-- A background job, skill set, organization, or cultural group identity.
+- A job or area of expertise
-- Some special ability, magical power, or special item unique to your character.
-- One positive and one negative trait.
+- One or two skills or special abilities
-- About six pieces of relevant equipment.
+- About six pieces of relevant equipment

 The [downloads section](/downloads) includes premade characters if you need examples or want to start playing immediately.

 {{<callout title="Examples">}}
 Fin
 : A elf doctor who specializes in nature magic.
 His staff is made from a birch tree and changes with the seasons (_ex. flowers in the spring_).
 He carries a pouch with some medicine, a ring of healing, some torches, a bottle of water that never seems to run out, and a small pet bird name Linus.
-He's compelled to help others, even if that means rushing into danger himself.

 Flower
 : A fairy knight who can fly and wields a battleaxe made from an enchanted sunflower.
-Her small size means her strikes don't do much damage, but she makes up for it with creativity and gumption.
+She protects her village from the forces of evil.
 She wears armor made of bark, a carries a small dagger made from the thorn of a rosebush.

 Spark
 : A dragon chemist, Spark creates potions that give magical properties to whoever drinks them.
-They want to open a medicinal tea shop, but need to procure a wide range of herbs before they can do so.
+They want to open a medicinal tea shop.
 They wander the countryside with a field guide to magical plants, a portable tea kettle, and an herbalist kit for collecting numerous plant specimens.
-They're always happy, but also a bit aloof.
 {{</callout>}}